12 Must-Do’s while visiting Asheville, North Carolina

 9. Explore historic Biltmore Village

-Biltmore Village is a charming shopping and dining area just a few miles outside of downtown Asheville.
+Biltmore Village is a charming shopping and dining area located just a few miles outside of downtown.
 You will find a number of great restaurants, galleries, and boutique shops here.
 The area is beautifully maintained with lots of mature trees and the historical architecture is beautiful.
 Well-Bred Bakery & Cafe is a great place to pick up a pastry or decadent treat and they also serve excellent homemade quiche.

 Old World Christmas Shoppe, is a festive year-round shop where you can beat the rush and stock up on a few early holiday gifts.